starfighterheavy/rapido/README.md

 This can be useful when ownership exists but is not reflected in the route structure explicitly.

+**build**

+You can create override the class Rapido::Controller build method directly in situations where the owner class does not have a build_[resource] method.
+Note that `has_one` will execute first if set to true, ignoring any `build` method you create directly, so if you do override it do not set `has_one: true`.

 **foreign_key**

 Default `id`.
 Specifies the name of the lookup column for the owner.
 For example, if `Post` belongs to `User`, then in the `PostsController` if `belongs_to :user, foreign_key: :token` is supplied, then the post would be retrieved like so: